 (Note, incidentally, that the DHS already has police authority within 100 miles of any border of the US; since that includes coastlines, this area includes over 60% of Americans, and eleven entire states.
 They also have a standing force of over 45,000 officers, and just received authorization to hire 15,000 more on Wednesday.)

-I’m not a huge fan of framing geopolitical events in conspiratorial terms usually, but it’s worth measuring how far Bannon does wander down this road.
+I’m not a huge fan of framing geopolitical events in conspiratorial terms usually, but it’s worth measuring how far they do wander down this road.